-Composition:

-Three Non-executive Directors, the Chief Executive, and the Operations Director.
+Composition: During 2021 the Risk Committee consisted of four non-executive Directors.
+The Chief Executive, the Deputy Chief Executive & Finance Director and the Chief Risk Officer attend by invitation.
 The Head of Internal Audit also attends all meetings.
-Other individuals such as, the Deputy Chief Executive and Finance Director, Head of Conduct & Compliance, Chief Risk Officer, and external audit may be invited to attend all or part of any meeting as and when appropriate and necessary.
+Other individuals such as the Operations Director, Head of Lending and Savings, Senior Manager Risk & Compliance and Treasury Manager may be invited to attend all or part of any meeting as and when appropriate and necessary.